 These lessons allow students to investigate the interplay between the environment and organisms authentically, instead of through extrapolating from artificially transformed E. coli bacteria.
 Through experimentation and integration of different data types, students build a comprehensive model of how genetic, cellular, and molecular components (genes, proteins, metabolites) work together in organisms and how cells function as collections of networks while being impacted by their environment.

 See Standards Addressed for all NGSS and WA State (Science, Math and Literacy) Standards Connections.
+Also, each Lesson Plan page outlines each of the NGSS covered and the three dimensional nature of the lessons.
 In addition to the aligned standards listed in buttons on the upper-left of this page, for this module, here is a breakdown of:

 - Cellular networks allow cells to respond dynamically to stimuli.

 - A response to a stimulus occurs by changing the relative amount or function of individual nodes in a cellular network.

 - A stimulus affecting one node can cause a change in many other nodes because they are all interconnected in the network.

 - Scientists use computer programs and simulations to analyze networks because networks are often very complex.